jlguo9/Analyzing-Iowa-Liquor-Sales-Data/docs/project_report.md

 ## Results:
 *What are the outcomes of the project?
 What did you learn from the data analysis?
 What did you learn from the implementation?*

-- Problem 1: Variance of Growth Rate under Different Market Segmentation
+- Problem 1: What Are the Most Effective Market Segmentation Scenarios?

     Using a single feature as the segmentation scenario usually won't incur a large variation among different segments.
 The segmentation scenario that causes the largest variance is "city + category + grade", while other several scenarios followed closely behind also performe well.
 Vendors should take the top several scenarios into consideration and get a look in depth into different segments under them.

     Check More Details here: [README.md](https://github.sfu.ca/sna101/3_datamen_CMPT_732_project/tree/main/src/Q1_Growth_Rate#results)

-- Problem 2: Describe and Classify the store using RFM model
+- Problem 2: Describe and Classify the current stores with respect to  using RFM model

     Check More Details here: [README.md](https://github.sfu.ca/sna101/3_datamen_CMPT_732_project/tree/main/src/Q2_RFM_Cluster#result)